-Section 26.4 Sick Leave Paid at Base Rate

-Pay for sick leave shall be at the employee's current base rate of pay.
+Section 26.5 Sick Leave Paid at Base Rate Pay for sick leave shall be at the employee's current base rate of pay.

-Section 26.5 Unpaid Leave

-When an employee receives his last check for sickness or non-duty disability, he will be placed on leave without pay for a period not to exceed six months.
+Section 26.6 Unpaid Leave When an employee receives his last check for sickness or non-duty disability, he will be placed on leave without pay for a period not to exceed six months.
 If at the end of that time, said employee is still unable to return to work, his employment shall be terminated.

-Section 26.6 Outside Employment While on Sick Leave

-An employee, who is self-employed or works for another Employer while on sick leave within sixteen (16) hours after the start of their shift, shall be subject to disciplinary action including dismissal.
+Section 26.7 Outside Employment While on Sick Leave An employee, who is self-employed or works for another Employer while on sick leave within sixteen (16) hours after the start of their shift, shall be subject to disciplinary action including dismissal.
 However, if the reasons for the sick leave usage are due to an injury, and the employee is capable of performing limited or light duty assignments for the employer, the employee may perform other outside work under the same restrictions.

-Section 26.7 Abuse of Sick Leave

-Both parties are in agreement that after a proper investigation is conducted and the facts established, that an employee did, in fact, abuse sick leave, disciplinary action should be taken against such employee.
-An employee found to be abusing the sick leave privilege by falsifying information, malingering or otherwise violating any provision in this section will be subject to disciplinary action including dismissal.
-Abuse of sick leave shall also include overuse.
+Section 26.8 Abuse of Sick Leave Both parties are in agreement that after a proper investigation is conducted and the facts established that an employee did, in fact, abuse sick leave, disciplinary action should be taken against such employee.
+An employee found to be abusing the sick leave privilege by falsifying information will be subject to disciplinary action including dismissal.
+Abuse of sick leave shall also include overuse, which shall be defined as more than five occurrences of sick leave use in a twelve-month period not counting approved sick leave taken in the event of death in the employee's immediate family.

-Section 26.8 Sick Leave Reciprocity
+Section 26.9 Sick Leave Reciprocity